Doll Clothes

 This album was all too tempting as it held the promise of her baby pictures.

-Someone had once said that freckles were kisses from the sun God.
+Someone had once said that freckles were kisses from the sun god.

 Most of the photos were Polaroids and all had a greenish tinge.
 There were very few pictures of just Ashley.
 Someone was always holding her or feeding her.
 Wait, was she eating in every picture?
-That thought didn’t last long as something caught her eye.
+That thought didn’t last long, as something caught her eye.

-There was a picture of Ashley on her mother’s lap, eating of course as a four year old Deb grinned at the camera clutching a doll.
-Ashley didn’t recognize the doll but the red pants and white shirt with a strawberry print caused her to take pause.
+There was a picture of Ashley on her mother’s lap, eating of course as a four-year-old Deb grinned at the camera clutching a doll.
+Ashley didn’t recognize the doll, but the red pants and white shirt with a strawberry print caused her to take pause.

-Just then there were footfalls on the stairs.
+Just then, there were footfalls on the stairs.
 It was her mother.

-“There you are,” she said.”
-You were just supposed to stack the books and come back.
+“There you are,” she said, ”you were just supposed to stack the books and come back.
 We have a lot to do.”

 Ignoring this, Ashley stood with the album stressed wide open out over her arm.
-A jagged finger nail with a dark line of dirt tapped at the one page before pressing into another.
+A dark line of dirt trapped beneath a jagged fingernail tapped on one page before pressing into another.
 “Look.”
 Her mother took a cursory glance at the two photos because her arms were full of cleaning supplies meant for the laundry room.

-“Is Deb’s doll dressed in my clothes?”
+She humored the girl with an impatient sigh before answering.
 “Yes, it appears so.”
 Not understanding how staggering this knowledge was to her third daughter, Ashley’s mom continued on to the dank corner of the room.

 “No really mom, or am I wearing Debra’s doll clothes?”

 “I doubt I would have put you in doll clothes.”
-Her tone was dismissive as always but also unconvincing.
+Her tone was dismissive, as always, but also unconvincing.

 Leave a Reply